Get started with Azure DNS using the Azure portal

 This article walks you through the steps to create your first DNS zone and record using the Azure portal.
 You can also perform these steps using Azure PowerShell or the cross-platform Azure CLI.

 A DNS zone is used to host the DNS records for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.
 Finally, to publish your DNS zone to the Internet, you need to configure the name servers for the domain.
 Each of these steps is described in the following steps.

 Create a DNS zone

 - Sign in to the Azure portal.

-On the Hub menu, click and click New > Networking > and then click DNS zone to open the Create DNS zone blade.
+On the Hub menu, click Create a resource > Networking > and then click DNS zone to open the Create DNS zone page.